Non-degenerate parametric amplifiers based on dispersion engineered Josephson junction arrays: Qubit characterization

-By applying a drive tone to the qubit at its fundamental transition frequency $\tilde{f}_\mathrm{q}$ with rectangular envelope of varying duration $t$, we observe continous Rabi-oscillations between the qubit's ground and first excited state [cf. top panel Fig.\,\ref{supfig_qubit_coherence}c)].
+In order to extract the circuit parameters $E_\mathrm{J,q}$, $E_\mathrm{c,q}$, $g$ and $\omega_\mathrm{r}$ of the system Hamiltonian given in Eq.\,\ref{Ham:Cooper}, we numerically solve for the lowest eigenenergies in the charge basis for the qubit and the Fock basis for the readout resonator $\ket{N,n}$ \cite{Lescanne18}.
+We compare the results to the experimentally observed values measured at low readout powers, where the system is approximated by the Hamiltonian in Eq.\,\ref{Ham:Cooper_BBQ}.
+We find $E_\mathrm{J,q} / h = 12.5\,\mathrm{GHz}$, $E_\mathrm{c,q} / h = 225\,\mathrm{MHz}$ $\left( E_\mathrm{J,q} / E_\mathrm{c,q} \approx 56 \right)$ and $g = 39 \,\mathrm{MHz}$, which are in good agreement with values extracted from finite element simulations for the charging energy and room temperature resistance measurements for the Josephson energy. \\ \\ By applying a drive tone to the qubit at its fundamental transition frequency $\tilde{f}_\mathrm{q}$ with rectangular envelope of varying duration $t$, we observe continous Rabi-oscillations between the qubit's ground and first excited state [cf. top panel Fig.\,\ref{supfig_qubit_coherence}c)].
 Using relatively weak drive strength, we calibrate the duration of a $\pi$-pulse to $t_\pi \approx 1.43\,\si{\micro\second}$ by fitting the data (blue) with a periodic cosine function with exponentially decaying envelope (red).
 By exciting the qubit to its first excited state and gradually increasing the time interval $t$ between the end of the excitation pulse and the beginnig of the readout pulse, we perform an energy relaxation measurement.
 From an exponential fit (red) to the data (blue), the corresponding energy relaxation time is found to be $T_1 \approx 8.8\,\si{\micro\second}$ [cf. bottom panel Fig.\,\ref{supfig_qubit_coherence}c)].
 The qubit's coherence time, extracted from a Ramsey fringes measurement, is $T_2^\mathrm{\star} \approx 6.5\,\si{\micro\second}$ [cf. Fig.\,\ref{supfig_photon_calibration}].